Far-right 'terror' group in dock in Germany over attack plot

-The trial of a neo-Nazi "terrorist" cell accused of plotting violent political upheaval in Germany opens Monday amid reports the country's far-right scene is growing more armed and radical.
+The trial of a neo-Nazi "terrorist" cell accused of plotting a violent political uprising in Germany opened Monday amid reports the country's far-right scene is growing more armed and radical.

-Eight members of the so-called Revolution Chemnitz group aged between 21 and 32 will answer to charges of "forming a right-wing terrorist organization", according to federal prosecutors.
+Eight members of the so-called Revolution Chemnitz group aged between 21 and 32 are answering to charges of "forming a right-wing terrorist organization".

-Almost a year to the day after most of the suspects' arrest in coordinated raids, the proceedings will take place under tight security in Dresden, the capital of Saxony state, a stronghold of the extreme right.

 The suspects are accused of "coming together to achieve their political goals -- to shake the foundations of the state -- with serious violent acts", a spokeswoman for the superior regional court said.